gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

  - Completed Search Flights Page UI, Flight Details page UI

 Q2.
 What am I planning to work on next?
- - Setup a fake json server to input data from the fake database into the components.
+ - Setup a fake json server to test data.

 Q3.
 What tasks are blocked waiting on another team member?
- - N/A
+ - Waiting for backend API endpoints.

 ## Week 5: